thoughtbot/ruby-science/book/introduction/code_review.md

 ## Code Reviews

-Our first step towards better code is to review it.
+Our first step toward better code is to review it.

 Have you ever sent an email with typos?
 Did you review what you wrote before clicking "Send"?
 Reviewing your e-mails prevents mistakes and reviewing your